NEW: Bruce L. Castor Jr. will become Pennsylvania's acting attorney general

 Defense attorney Gerald Shargel told reporters outside the court that the verdict was “a crushing blow.”

 “We will continue this litigation, we will continue this fight because we believe that our client has been wrongfully accused of misconduct,” he said.

-were filed against Kane in August 2015.
+The criminal charges were filed against Kane in August 2015.
 They alleged that Kane acted on anger about a local newspaper article that accused her of dropping an investigation into politicians accepting bribes.

 To get back at her predecessors, the complaint said Kane leaked sealed, confidential grand jury documents to the media and then lied under oath.